Osbornable/cluster-template/README.md

-### Web Server

-On this branch is a CloudLab profile using a single XenVM to launch an Ubuntu16-64-STD Apache webserver
+CSC496 Our CSC496 course project

+The purpose of this branch is to test the following benchmarks on docker...

+Benchmarks: Linpack, RandomAccess